 WeChat KOL @黎贝卡的异想世界 (Rebecca’s fantasy world) is one example.
-She specializes in luxury brands like Céline, Hermès and Chanel.
+She specialises in luxury brands like Céline, Hermès and Chanel.
 Her writing and fashion tips usually generate 100+K views per post.

 Another good example is WeChat KOL @妖精边儿 (Demon Bian’er).
-He’s edgy content reviews skincare and cosmetics products.
+He makes edgy content reviews skincare and cosmetics products.

 With the launch of the WeChat Index in March, brands and Chinese KOLs (key opinion leaders) can use WeChat to help monitor keyword trends and create social search optimized content.
 A great WeChat mini program for social search optimization and comparing keywords is 微信指数.

 Weibo KOLs (key opinion leaders)